isokolovic/MediaHandler/README.md

        cd build
        cmake ..
        cmake --build .
-       ```

-       ```cmd
       Hint:
       If using Visual Studio, make sure you configure Runtime Library to be Multi-threaded DLL (/MD), ensuring executable will rely on the system-installed DLLs.
 (Properties / Configuration Properties / C/C++ / Code Generation / Runtime Library)
        ```
      - **Linux** :
        ```bash